 If you are seeing a plateau or decline in sales, it’s time for you to mix up your marketing strategy.

 Even if your small business is profitable right now, you need to stay ahead of your competition to remain successful in the future.

-If your company is new, you need to do everything possible to stay strong for years to come.
+This means you need to analyze the latest marketing trends and recognize consumer buying behavior.
+No matter if your company is new or old, you need to do everything possible to stay strong for years to come.

 1. Set up your free listing with Google

 If you’re old-school, you may be relying on word of mouth, radio promotions, print ads, and direct mailing.
 But last year, 87% of consumers use Google to evaluate local businesses.

 Furthermore, 98% of consumers read online reviews for local businesses with Google being the most trusted platform currently.